MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Configure-wpa-settings.md

 ### Working days and hours

 Users can set their own working days and working hours in their [Outlook settings](https://outlook.office.com/owa/?path=/options/calendarappearance).
-While there is no option to upload working days or working hours with the organizational data, a Workplace Analytics admin can set default working days and hours for the organization in the System defaults section on the Admin settings page.
+While there is no option to upload working days or working hours with the organizational data, a Workplace Analytics admin can set default working days and hours for the organization on the System defaults page in Admin settings.

 These default settings are only used for users who have not already set up their working days and hours in Outlook.